huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 applied to other encrypted transports.

-In the absence of a standard policy for padding sizes, implementations SHOULD following the recommendations of the Experimental status "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{!RFC8467}}.
+In the absence of a standard policy for padding sizes, implementations SHOULD follow the recommendations of the Experimental status "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{!RFC8467}}.
 Whilst Experimental, these recommendations are referenced because they are implemented and deployed for DoT, and provide a way for implementations to be fully compliant with this